 (3) Confessing Thomas

 (A) John does not tell us whether Thomas did as he declared he must and as he was invited to do by Jesus.
 Some think he did, but it was no longer necessary.

 (B) He takes a long leap of faith instead, confessing boldly that Jesus is his Lord and God indeed.

 (C) Thomas gets no commendation from Jesus however.
-Rather, Jesus looks ahead to those who will believe through the witness of these disciples who have seen.
+Instead, Jesus looks ahead to those who will believe through the witness of these disciples who have seen.

 (A) Unbelief is arrogance

 “I will not believe it – unless I see it” is the motto of modern man.
 This is foolish because we believe in many things that we haven’t seen.
 We believe that ice caps are melting but most of us haven’t seen any ice caps.
-We believe the testimony of those who have eye witnessed the melting.
-Likewise Christians believe in resurrection it has been recorded by apostles, the eye witnesses of resurrection.
+We believe the testimony of those who have eye-witnessed the melting.
+Likewise, Christians believe in the resurrection it has been recorded by apostles, the eyewitnesses of the resurrection.
 Then unbelief is nothing but arrogance.

 Jesus appeared to Thomas because although arrogant he was still sincere.
 It is said that C. S. Lewis was born to a Christian family and became an atheist at the age of 15 when his mother died due to cancer but became a Christian again at the age of 32 after he was convinced of God’s goodness through his sincere quest to realize the existence of God.
 We too can doubt God in crisis.
 But if we are sincere God will always reveal him and reassure us.